-How beneficial are Taiji classes?
+There are many, many, Taiji benefits for health.
 In the United States, medical researchers analysed 47 studies looking at Taiji classes and the impact that Taiji had on people with chronic health problems, like heart disease or MS.

 Their findings were that Taiji benefits include improved balance, flexibility and even the health of the heart.

 Their findings, published in The Archives of Internal Medicine, state that Taiji benefits also resulted in reduced stress, falls, pain and anxiety.